PaddlePaddle/Parakeet/examples/transformer_tts/README.md

 --config_path='config/synthesis.yaml' \
 ```

-or you can run the script file directly.
+Or you can run the script file directly.
 ```bash
 sh synthesis.sh
 ```